How to Tell If That Pain Is Your Appendix

 In less severe cases, your doctor may prescribe antibiotics.
 However, most appendicitis cases require surgery (an appendectomy) to remove the appendix.

-If your appendix hasn’t burst, your doctor may remove it through a small cut in the belly button.
-This procedure is better for older adults and those who are overweight.
+If your appendix hasn’t burst, your doctor may remove it through a small cut in the belly button, a laparoscopy.
+This procedure works well for people of all ages.
 Recovery typically takes between two and four weeks.

 The bottom line?
 Don’t hesitate to seek medical care if you notice potential signs of appendicitis, Dr. O’Brien says.